BALLPARK GID FAQs

 The GID is governed by an Advisory Board consisting of up to eleven individuals representing various GID interests – residential owners and renters, and commercial owners or their representatives.
 These individuals are tasked with representing the interests of the entire neighborhood and making decisions on where to invest GID funds as well as overseeing staff and/or contracts, but must do so in accordance with the GID Operating Plan approved by GID stakeholders.

-The assessment rate for the GID will be 5 mills on the assessed value of both commercial and residential property.
+The assessment rate for the GID is 5 mills on the assessed value of both commercial and residential property.
 This is equivalent to $5 per $1,000 of assessed value, or an approximate 8% increase in your overall property tax burden.
 In the GID's first year of operations in 2025, we estimate this will generate approximately $1.3M annually.
 Additionally the Rockies will make a significant annual contribution, and we are in the process of securing financial commitments from social service providers and other tax-exempt property owners within the boundaries.

 What is the City’s Role in Supporting the GID?